Mufumi/Udacity-AWS-Foundations-Nanodegree/README.md

 #### Loss type

 For this experiment, I chose the Huber loss function.
-This[link](https://towardsdatascience.com/understanding-the-3-most-common-loss-functions-for-machine-learning-regression-23e0ef3e14d3) provides an overview on the three most common loss functions for Machine Learning Regression
+This [link](https://towardsdatascience.com/understanding-the-3-most-common-loss-functions-for-machine-learning-regression-23e0ef3e14d3) provides an overview on the three most common loss functions for Machine Learning Regression

 #### Learning rate

+This is a factor multiplied to the gradient descent that assists in training a ML model.
+A small learning rate can cause the ML model to take long to learn, whilst a large learning rate can exclude important learning steps.
+This [link](https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate) describes how the learning rate can be chosen

 #### Discount factor